Notts / London

 What is Blepharoplasty?

-Blepharoplasty is a surgical procedure which removes excess skin, muscle and fat to improve the appearance of the skin around your eyes and create a more youthful appearance.
+Blepharoplasty is a surgical procedure which removes excess skin, muscle and fat to improve the appearance of the skin around your eyes in order to create a more youthful appearance.
+Here at Zenith Cosmetic Clinics, we offer upper blepharoplasty, lower blepharoplasty and a combination of both.
+Arrange your free consultation with our experienced surgeon in regards eye bag removal surgery to see which option will achieve the best results for you.

 What is the procedure used for?